With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreKenai Peninsula Community Care Center Dimmick Retreat is a mental health treatment center in Kenai Peninsula, Alaska, located at 320 South Spruce Street, 99611 zip code.
 Kenai Peninsula Community Care Center Dimmick Retreat provides residential treatment.
-Kenai Peninsula Community Care Center Dimmick Retreat also offers trauma therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Kenai Peninsula Community Care Center Dimmick Retreat also offers group therapy, behavior modification and activity therapy to children / adolescents.
 Kenai Peninsula Community Care Center Dimmick Retreat supports children/adolescents with serious emotional disturbance.
-Kenai Peninsula Community Care Center Dimmick Retreat also provides psychosocial rehabilitation services, case management and intensive case management.
+Kenai Peninsula Community Care Center Dimmick Retreat also provides intensive case management, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.